 Orofacial Myofunctional Disorders (OMDs)

-Orofacial myofunctional disorders are atypical, adaptive patterns that interfere with normal growth, development, or function of orofacial structures.
+Orofacial myofunctional disorders are atypical, adaptive patterns that interfere with normal growth, development, or function of the orofacial structures.
+These disorders can impact eating, swallowing, speaking, and breathing.

 Signs and Symptoms: